 Monitor Confluent Cloud Clients

-When developing Apache Kafka® applications on Confluent Cloud, it is important to monitor the health of your deployment to maintain optimal performance.
-Performance monitoring helps to achieve this by providing a quantitative account of the health of each Kafka or Confluent component.
+When developing Apache Kafka® applications on Confluent Cloud, you must track the health of your deployment to maintain optimal performance.
+Performance monitoring provides a quantitative account of the health of each Kafka or Confluent component.

-Since production environments are dynamic–that is, data profiles may change, you may add new clients and enable new features–performance monitoring is crucial.
+Because production environments are dynamic–that is, data profiles can change, you can add new clients and enable new features–performance monitoring is crucial.
 Ongoing monitoring is as much about identifying and responding to potential failures as it is about ensuring the service goals are consistently met even as the production environment changes.
 Before going into production, you should have a robust monitoring system for all the producers, consumers, topics, and any other Kafka or Confluent components you’re using.

-The information on this page helps you configure a robust performance monitoring system when working with Confluent Cloud.
+This section helps you configure a robust performance tracking system when working with Confluent Cloud.

 Monitor clients on the Confluent Cloud Console